-- a) Uncontaminated Water used only for cooling purposes which has no direct contact with any raw material, intermediate or final product and which does not contain a level of contaminants detectably higher than that of the intake water. - b) Contaminated Water used only for cooling purposes which may become contaminated either through the use of water treatment chemicals used for corrosion inhibitors or biocides or by direct contact with process materials and/or wastewater. - 9.
+- 6. Commingled Load A load of septage which includes septage generated both within and outside the City's boundaries. - 7.
+Composite Sample A sample that is collected over time, formed either by continuous sampling or by mixing discrete samples.
+The sample may be composited either as a flow proportional composite sample (collected either as a constant sample volume at time intervals proportional to stream flow or collected by increasing the volume of each aliquot as the flow increases while maintaining a constant time interval between the aliquot) or as a time composite sample (composed of discrete sample aliquot collected in one container at constant time intervals providing representative samples irrespective of stream flow). - 8.
+Cooling Water - a) Uncontaminated Water used only for cooling purposes which has no direct contact with any raw material, intermediate or final product and which does not contain a level of contaminants detectably higher than that of the intake water. - b) Contaminated Water used only for cooling purposes which may become contaminated either through the use of water treatment chemicals used for corrosion inhibitors or biocides or by direct contact with process materials and/or wastewater. - 9.
 Daily Maximum The maximum allowable discharge of a pollutant during a calendar day.
 Where daily maximum limitations are expressed in units of mass, the daily discharge is the total mass discharged over the course of the day.
-Where daily maximum limitations are expressed in terms of a concentration, the daily discharge is the arithmetic average measurement of the pollutant concentration derived from all measurements taken that day. - Director The Director of the Bureau of Sanitation of the Department of Public Works of the City of Los Angeles or the duly authorized representative thereof. - 11.
+Where daily maximum limitations are expressed in terms of a concentration, the daily discharge is the arithmetic average measurement of the pollutant concentration derived from all measurements taken that day. - 10.
+Director The Director of the Bureau of Sanitation of the Department of Public Works of the City of Los Angeles or the duly authorized representative thereof. - 11.
 Domestic Septage The liquid or solid material removed from a private sewage disposal system (PSDS), portable toilet or other holding device that receives only domestic sewage. - 12.
 Domestic Wastewater (Domestic Sewage) Sanitary wastewater and wastewater generated from household type operations. - 13.
 Establishment An economic unit, generally at a single physical location, where business is conducted or where services or industrial operations are performed. - 14.
 Facility All buildings, equipment, structures, and other stationary items which are located on a single site or on contiguous or adjacent sites and which are owned or operated by the same person (or by any person which controls, is controlled by, or under common control with such person) and is authorized by the City of Los Angeles to discharge industrial wastewater to the POTW.
 A facility may contain more than one establishment. - 15.
 Food Service Establishment A facility engaged in preparing food for consumption by the public such as, but not limited to, a restaurant, bakery, commercial kitchen, caterer, hotel, school, hospital, prison, correctional facility, or care institution. - 16.
 Four (4) Day Average The average of daily values for four consecutive monitoring days. - 17.
 Grab Sample An individual sample collected in less than 15 minutes, without regard for flow. - 18.
 Gravity Grease Interceptor (GGI) An approved device with a minimum total volume of 300 gallons that is specifically designed to separate, trap, and hold nonpetroleum fats, oil, and grease (FOG) from an industrial wastewater discharge, and which shall be remotely located from where food is handled, and is identified by the following: volume, a minimum retention time of 30 minutes, baffle(s), a minimum of two compartments, and gravity separation.